HaruRose/powershell-password-generator/README.md

 Checkmark: Passwords do not include hard to distinguish characters(0,O,o,I,l,1,0).

+Checkmark: Don't repeat/double the same character consecutively.

 Clicked passwords turn Orange.

 Clicked passwords are automatically copied to the clipboard

+Automatically generate passwords when starting the app.

 Various checks for scenarios that would crash the app(different checks - only selecting Numbers 0-9 and "dont end with 0-9", length, validity, no more than 5000 passwords or characters - last one is so you don't freeze the application for no reason.
 These were a pain to solve.

 ### Now available as an executable(ps2exe), that *works*.

-### Based on https://github.com/asm-code/powershell-password-generator, heavily modified:
+Based on https://github.com/asm-code/powershell-password-generator, heavily modified: